hpacheco/ses/labs/Lab2.md

 The fuzzer will quickly find a bug, i.e., record a crash.
 Why did the program crash?
 You can replicate the same behavior by running the program manually.
 You can also edit [fuzz.py](../c/misc/wisdom/fuzz.py) to change the input data, the seed or have radamsa generate different inputs.

-As you may perceive, it turns out that the bug occurs in an invalid menu option (that is not 1 or 2) is passed to the interactive program.
+As you may perceive, it turns out that the bug occurs when an invalid menu option (that is not 1 or 2) is passed to the interactive program.
-The file [wisdom-alt2.c](../c/misc/wisdom/wisdom-alt2.c) contains an additional guard to ignore invalid options; this change fixis the previous bug.
+The file [wisdom-alt2.c](../c/misc/wisdom/wisdom-alt2.c) contains an additional guard to ignore invalid options; this change fixes the previous bug.
 You may run the second wisdom program as before:
 <details>
 <summary>Result</summary>